jxtech-s/jxtech-s.github.io/problems.markdown

 <ul>
 {% for post in site.posts %}
-  {% if post.categories contains "problems" %}
+  {% if post.categories contains "Problems" %}
     <li><a href="{{ post.url }}">{{ post.title }}</a></li>
   {% endif %}
 {% endfor %}